Matthias Meier

 Motivated by empirical evidence that monetary policy affects aggregate TFP, we study the role of markup dispersion for monetary transmission.
 Empirically, we show that the response of markup dispersion to monetary policy shocks can account for a significant fraction of the aggregate TFP response in the first two years after the shock.
 Analytically, we show that heterogeneous price rigidity can explain the response of markup dispersion if firms have a precautionary price setting motive, which is present in common New Keynesian environments.
 We provide empirical evidence on the relationship between markups and price rigidity in support of this explanation.
 Finally, we study the mechanism and its implications in a quantitative model.

-Lamfalussy Fellowship of the ECB
+Lamfalussy Fellowship of the European Central Bank

-Labor Market Effects of Monetary Policy Across Workers and Firms [abstract]
+Labor Market Effects of Monetary Policy Across Workers and Firms

-(with Andreas Gulyas and Mykola Ryzhenkov)
+with Andreas Gulyas and Mykola Ryzhenkov

-European Economic Review, accepted in 2024
+European Economic Review, 166, 104756, July 2024

 Abstract